robertmora/PROTIOT_2024/Lab3/Instructions.md

 # PROTIOT Course Lab 3: LoRa and LoRaWAN

+**Note:** While the instructions are designed with the virtual machine used in previous lab exercises in mind, students have the option to install the tools on their own machines.
+This can be done through the repositories of the tools used: ChirpStack (https://github.com/chirpstack/chirpstack) and LWN Simulator (https://github.com/UniCT-ARSLab/LWN-Simulator/).
+For students who have Docker installed, leveraging docker-compose makes running these tools straightforward.
+For detailed instructions on how to install and run the tools, please refer to the respective tool repositories.
+This approach might offer more flexibility and ease of use for those familiar with Docker environments.

 ## Introduction

 In this lab, you will learn about LoRa and LoRaWAN, focusing on the deployment of a complete platform, including Gateways and a network server.
 We will utilize the ChirpStack suite (https://www.chirpstack.io/) for LoRa and LoRaWAN, alongside the LWN Simulator for Gateways and LoRa devices (https://github.com/UniCT-ARSLab/LWN-Simulator).